Evyatar-Menczer/Ray-Casting/README.md

 # Ray-Casting
-This project simulates light projecting over obstacles
+This project simulates light projecting over obstacles.
+The Rays comes out of the comuter's mouse.
+You can choose to make the light travel by itself.
+The travel feature is used by "Perlin Noise" values to make the light travel.
+The obstacles creating randomly with each run of the program.